What is conservation easement stewardship?

 It is always ideal for stewards to be able to meet with landowners in person and walk the property together at a monitoring visit.
 This visit is MFT’s annual opportunity to answer a landowner’s questions about their conservation easement in person and learn about different projects that are planned for the property.
 If you are unable to walk the property with your steward at the monitoring visit, other options include talking with the steward and then allowing them to walk the property on their own, or catching up with your steward on the phone to update them on recent projects that are happening on your property.
 If you are physically unable to walk your property, it is also common for landowners and stewards to drive to different parts of the property together in a truck or other off-road vehicle.

-(Click the map to find which Steward works in your area)
+(Click the map to contact the Steward that works in your area)